Automattic/newspack-post-image-downloader/README.md

 ---

-## Important Notes
+## Other Notes

 ### Performance Tips

 - Use `--dry-run` first to test your configuration
-- Consider using `--do-not-download-large-sizes` for images to avoid downloading multiple sizes
+- Consider using `--do-not-download-large-sizes` when files are coming from a non-WordPress site, since the image naming standard might not be the same as in EP
 - Use `--post-ids-csv` or `--post-id-from`/`--post-id-to` to process specific posts
-- Use host filtering to reduce processing time

 ### Troubleshooting